stasyanko/monnblanc-principles/README.md

 > “The difference between a data structure and an object is that data structures have visible data and no behavior.
 Objects have behavior and no visible data.”
 > ~ [Uncle Bob Martin](https://twitter.com/unclebobmartin/status/1107740352516157441)

+What are getters and setters for every property of an object?
+Yeah, you are right - it is making our data visible to anyone!
+Having a getter and a setter for every property is actually turning our object into a data structure!

 ## Limited services

 ## Abstract dependencies